Today I’m going to share the best tools for creating your own maps.

 Canva: A Free Mind Map Maker

-What is a mind map?
-It’s a way to organize information with branches.
+Canva is a free *mind map maker— a way to organize information with branches.*

 Canva is a free tool that lets you create mind maps.